ericmsauer/ice-maze/README.md

 # ice-maze
 Game developed in C++ with OpenGL.
+It helped me understand how Graphic libraries work along with window libraries (SDL2).
+It contains basic physics and control.
+Only 1 level.
+I scraped this project and moved on to developing my own game engine.

 # Installation
 This is a Visual Studio projects, just open it and click run.
 OpenGL packages are included.